bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter2.md

 - Linaro toolchain : gcc version 4.9.3 20141031 (prerelease) (Linaro GCC 2014.11)
 - Yocto toolchain: gcc version 5.3.0 (GCC)

-There are two cross compile toolchinas, one is support by Linaro.Another built by Yocto.Recommend you use Yocto toolchaain to build all source code.
+There are two cross compile toolchains, one is support by Linaro.Another built by Yocto.Recommend you use Yocto toolchain to build all source code.

 ### Linaro Toolchain